-6.4.
-In some cases outside professionals from Health or Social Services may already be involved with the child.
-Where these professionals have not already been working with the school staff, the SENCO may contact them if the parents agree.

 - 6.5.
-From this stage forward the child is formally recorded as being on the school's SEND Register. - 6.6.
-The Class Teacher will remain responsible for ensuring the planning and delivering of any agreed support/interventions with the LSA as outlined in the Provision map. - 6.7.
-The SENCO will support the further assessment of the child, assisting in planning future support for them in discussion with colleagues and monitoring the action taken.
+In some cases outside professionals from health or social services may already be involved with the pupil.
+Where these professionals have not already been working with the school staff, the SENCO may deem it necessary to contact them if the parents agree. - 6.6.
+From this stage forward the pupil is formally recorded as being on the school's SEND Register. - 6.7.
+The Class Teacher will remain responsible for ensuring the planning and delivering of any agreed support/interventions with the LSA as outlined in the individual pupil's One Plan. - 6.8.
+Where appropriate, the SENCO will support in any further assessment or referral of the pupil, assisting in planning future support for them in discussion with colleagues and monitoring the action taken.

-7. SEN Support (Complex needs)
+7. SEN Support (Complex Needs) - Wave Three

 - 7.1.
 If school has evidence that a pupil is making insufficient progress despite significant support and intervention at SEN support, we may seek further advice and support from outside agencies.
-A referral is made to the relevant agency by the SENCO and parents will be informed and their views and permission sought. - 7.2.
-An initial consultation via telephone will determine whether external support services will provide verbal advice or a visit school to observe and/or work with the child.
-At this stage a "person centred" planning process is initiated and a 'One Planning' document is produced.
-Children and their parents are at the heart of this process. - 7.3.
+If not already actioned, a referral can be made to the relevant agency by the SENCO.
+Parents' views and their permission will be sought if a referral is agreed. - 7.2.
+An initial consultation via telephone will determine whether external support services will provide verbal advice or a visit school to observe and/or work with the pupil. - 7.3.
 These agencies, which may include professionals from health, social services, support services or the education psychological service will be invited to contribute to the monitoring and review progress. - 7.4.
-When school seeks the help of external support services, those services will need to see the child's records in order to establish which strategies have already been employed and which targets have been set and achieved.
-The external specialist may act in an advisory capacity, or provide additional specialist assessment or be involved in teaching the child directly.
-The resulting One Planning document for the child will set out fresh strategies for supporting the child's progress.
-These will be implemented at least in part in the normal classroom setting.
-The delivery of the interventions recorded in the One Plan and evidencing progress continues to be the responsibility of the Class Teacher. - 7.5.
-The One Planning document will only record that which is additional to, or different from, the differentiated curriculum and will focus upon up to three or four individual outcomes that match the child's needs.
-The One Planning document will be reviewed termly and parents' views on their child's progress will be sought.
-Wherever possible, the child will also take part in the review process and be involved in setting the targets.
+When school seeks the help of external support services, those services will seek the pupil's records and at least three cycles of assess, plan, do, review, seen within Provision Maps and the pupil's One Plans in order to establish which strategies have previously been employed and which targets have been set and achieved.
+The external specialist may act in an advisory capacity, or provide additional specialist assessment or be involved in teaching the pupil directly.
+This will set out fresh strategies for supporting the pupil's progress and these will be recorded on the pupil's One Plan, implemented and progress tracked all of which continues to be the responsibility of the Class Teacher. - 7.5.
+The One Planning document will only record that which is additional to, or different from, the differentiated curriculum and will focus upon up to five individual outcomes that match the pupil's needs.
+The One Planning document will be reviewed termly and parents' views on their pupil's progress will be sought.
+Wherever possible, the pupil will also take part in the review process and be involved in setting the targets.